PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Implemented the HTTPDelete with a delete method in category.js to add the functionality to the application and call the API.
 12:25pm
-added the Delete function url code into the category.js in which sweet alert is used for success and error message and toastr for notification.
+added the Delete function url code into the category.js in which sweet alert is used for success and error message and toastr for notification. run the application. didnot run properly corrected the spelling mistakes in delete url and run it again.